namtoki/English/usage_structure.md

 - [補足] [理由] [悪い] A is due to:                 There are many premature deaths `due to` smoking.
 - [補足] Be aware that S V:                     please `be aware that` we are no longer responsible for privacy policies of other sites and services.
 - [比較] not so much A as B:                    It is `not so much` that democracy is positively good `as` that is makes impossible ...
+- [比較] A doesn't have as much B as C:         He `doesn't have as much experience as` the other candidates.
+- [比較] A doesn't have as many B as C:         We `don't have as many poeple in our team as` we did last year.
 - [謙遜] I have to say S V:                     `I have to say` your place is adorable!

 ## QUESTION

 - [感想] How do you like O?:                    `How do you like` your new shoes?
 - [感想] Which do you prefer?:                  `Which do you prefer`, going to the movies or watching films at home?
+- [意見] How long until S V?:                   `How long until` he comes back?
+(How long is it going to be until S V の省略)
+- [意見] How long since S V?:                   `How long since` you met him?
+(How long has it been since S V の省略)